olegantonyan/translateable/README.md

 post.title #=> hello
 ```

 It adds very thin abstraction layer on top of JSONB field.
 All data is stored in a simple JSON structure: `{ "locale_name": "data" }`.
-JSONB can be indexed (this is a main reason why use it instead of just JSON, which is available in previous postgres versions).
+JSONB can be indexed (this is the main reason to ​use​ it instead of just JSON, ​available​ in earlier Postgres versions).

 ## Requirements